Amazon's new AI, robotics and space conference promises a glimpse of the future

-Amazon is launching a new conference dedicated to AI, robotics and automation, with demonstrations, talks and workshops on the future of technology.
+Amazon is launching a new conference dedicated to AI, robotics and automated technology, with demonstrations, talks and workshops on the future of technology.

 The conference is a follow-on from the company's MARS (Machine learning, Automation, Robotics and Space) event – an expenses-paid, invite-only affair where industry leaders could share their visions of the future over a glass or two of bubbly.